nearst/laconia/README.md

     Tools like Serverless Framework or SAM are more focused on helping the build and deployment of your application.
 Laconia however is more focused on how you craft your application.
-In fact, both tools can be used together and can be seen in action in [laconia's acceptance test](packages/laconia-acceptance-test).
+In fact, both tools are designed to be used together and can be seen in action in [laconia's acceptance test](packages/laconia-acceptance-test).

 ## License